ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 this is [equivalent to the single truncation of the final result] in the Zcash specification.
 However, Zebra should follow the order of operations in `zcashd`, and use repeated divisions, because that can't overflow.
-See the relevant [comment in the zcashd souce code].
+See the relevant [comment in the zcashd source code].

 [equivalent to the single truncation of the final result]: https://math.stackexchange.com/questions/147771/rewriting-repeated-integer-division-with-multiplication
-[comment in the zcashd souce code]: https://github.com/zcash/zcash/pull/4860/files
+[comment in the zcashd source code]: https://github.com/zcash/zcash/pull/4860/files

 ## Module Structure
 [module-structure]: #module-structure